Gravity enters Vermont

 Vermud

-In March, April and usually well into May, the ground here frequently freezes and thaws.
-Often the soil below a few inches remains frozen when the upper portion has thawed.
-When it rains during this time, the water is trapped on the surface by the frozen layer and cannot percolate deeper into the soil.
+Vermont can get so muddy, it even has a mud season.
+In March, April and often into May, the ground frequently freezes and thaws.
+The soil a few inches below the surface usually remains frozen when the upper part thaws.
+Whenever rain falls during this time, the water is trapped on the surface by the frozen layer and cannot seep deeper into the soil.

 View of Bennington from Harmon Hill